Cheryl277/Project-2--Flight_Cancellations_Delays-/README.md

 https://drive.google.com/drive/u/0/folders/1sO-VrUDI7yTd9s5r4WU9LXjrIKL2pfEl  (This is cleaned data from the 3 csv file from Kaggle, the data is cleaned, selected, and put together)

 ### Cleanup:
-Our team initially had difficulties loading the datas to MongoDB, Postgres due the large size of the datas.
-We found using pandas the easiest way to load/clean our datas.
 First, the datas were imported as csv files to be observed.
-Then, datas were carefully cleaned by moving the unwanted columns in the dataframe.
-By selecting/erasing the useless datas, we can target the type of information we want.
-We categorized all flights over 30 minutes late from departuring as a delay.
+Then, datas were carefully cleaned by deleting the unwanted columns in the database.
+By selecting/erasing the useless datas, we can target the type of information we want to get our questions answered.
+We categorized all flights over 30 minutes late from departuring as a delay, and counted all the cancellations of the flights.
+After selecting the particular datas needed, the cleaned database was made into a new csv file.
+The cleaned csv was imported as csv file to find our answers.